How to get your TV ready for the Super Bowl this weekend

 Sound matters

 You should definitely get your audio set up correctly too.
 If you're using the TV speakers for audio, set your box or device to output stereo as opposed to 5.1 surround sound (Dolby Digital).
-But hopefully you're using an external audio system or sound bar, which can not only deliver real or simulated surround sound -- perfect for that Atlanta crowd noise -- but also much better dialogue.
+But hopefully you're using an external audio system or soundbar, which can not only deliver real or simulated surround sound -- perfect for that Miami crowd noise -- but also much better dialogue.

 Read more: Best soundbar deals for the big game